Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Traditional Image Watermarking

-\textbf{Frequency Domain (Transform Domain) Methods}: These approaches transform an image into a different mathematical space, by Discrete Cosine Transform (DCT)~\cite{al2007combined} or Discrete Wavelet Transform (DWT), and embed the watermark by altering the coefficients in this transformed domain.
+\textbf{Transform Domain Methods}: These approaches transform an image into a different mathematical space, by Discrete Cosine Transform (DCT)~\cite{al2007combined} or Discrete Wavelet Transform (DWT), and embed the message by altering the parameter's value in this transformed domain.
 Methods like DWT-DCT~\cite{al2007combined} and DWT-DCT-SVD~\cite{navas2008dwt} are specific examples.
-Embedding in the frequency domain often allows the watermark information to be spread across the image, potentially offering more robustness against some manipulations compared to spatial methods.
+Embedding in the transform domain often allows the message to be spread across the image, potentially offering more robustness against manipulations compared to the spatial methods.